 Reading Comprehension sessions are taught throughout the school, a variety of resources are used and sessions range from whole class, to group work to independent activities.

 All children at St Cuthbert’s receive weekly (at least) reading homework.
 Most children have reading to complete but can also have reading comprehension activities or work based on their class readers.

 St Cuthbert’s follows the Letters and Sounds scheme of work.
-All children from Nursery to Year 2 have 3 phonics sessions a week.
+All children from Nursery to Year 2 have at least 3 phonics sessions a week in which children are taught how to accurately decode words.
 In EYFS and KS1 children are given regular phonics homework and encouraged to learn their sounds independently.
 By KS2 those children who have not completed phase 5 of the Letters and Sounds programme are given additional lessons by a member of staff up to three times a week.
 All other children in KS2 follow the National Curriculum objectives for spelling.
 All classes have differentiated spelling groups, all children have weekly spellings that they have to learn and are tested on once a week.
 In addition children may receive additional homework based on the spelling patterns they are learning for that week.